 Whether you’re optimizing your website, strategizing your social media, or designing digital advertising; you MUST BE creative and smart.
 The following tips are both and will give you creative business boosting ideas for the web and a nice push for your online marketing plan.
+What are some great creative ideas for the web?
+The things we do to optimize – take a look:

 With 79% of internet users conducting online shopping via mobile devices, you should be embarrassed if your website isn’t mobile-friendly.
 This is not optional, although many still treat it like it is.
 If you do digital advertising, don’t forget to create mobile-preferred ads that are tailored to this audience — and make it as easy as possible for them to convert.
 Direct link to your website and/or use call extensions so they can simply click to call your business.